 - For tracking GHG benefits, there is a need to improve the national GHG inventory with a focus on: - a.
 Using the IPCC Tier-2 method for livestock emissions to be able to reflect effects of productivity on livestock GHG emissions and include all the relevant livestock emission sources (categories 3A1, 3A2, 3C4, 3C5, 3C6).
-This would make the inventory helpful in tracking the effects b.
+This would make the inventory helpful in tracking the effects - of policies and measures, but also increase compliance of the GHG inventory with the IPCC principle of accuracy and completeness; - b.
 Using the Tier-1 method to estimate grassland soil carbon stock change (category 3b3a).
 This would increase compliance of the GHG inventory with the IPCC principle of completeness.